codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **How to**
 1. In the Codefresh UI, make sure you are in [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. From the **List View**, select the runtime for which to configure SSH.
-1. From the context menu with the additional actions on the right, select **Update Git Runtime Credentials**.
+1. From the context menu with the additional actions on the top-right, select **Update Git Runtime Credentials**.

   {% include
  image.html